Find an Eye Cancer Specialist

 - Discomfort or pain in the eyes

-If you are experiencing any of these symptoms, contact your primary care physician or ophthalmologist right away so the cause can be diagnosed and treated promptly.
+If you are experiencing any of these symptoms, contact your eye doctor right away so the cause can be diagnosed and treated promptly.
 Keep in mind that these symptoms may be the result of a condition other than eye cancer.

-- Magnetic resonance imaging (MRI) is a scanner that uses powerful magnets and pulses of radio wave energy to create pictures of the eye.
+- Magnetic resonance imaging (MRI) – uses powerful magnets and pulses of radio wave energy to create pictures of the eye.
 A doctor may inject dye (contrast material) into the eye to help make it easier to see the differences in the tissues of the eye.